powerhome/playbook/playbook/app/pb_kits/playbook/pb_multi_level_select/docs/_multi_level_select_selected_ids.md

-The `selectedIds` prop (`selected_ids` for Rails) allows you to pass in an array of ids that, if present, will mark the corresponding nodes on the treeData as checked on page load.
-The prop however is optional, and items that include checked:true on the treeData itself will also load checked data.
+`selected_ids` (Rails) / `selectedIds` (React) is an optional prop that accepts an array of ids that, if present, will mark the corresponding nodes on the treeData as checked on page load.

+Items that include `checked:true` on the treeData itself will also be selected on page load, even without being passed to `selectedIds`.

-When an item is marked as checked on page load, the dropdown will expand to show the checked items for easier accessibility.
+When an item is marked as checked on page load by any means, the dropdown will expand to show the checked items for easier accessibility.